 How to stream Formula 1 in your country

-Not every country has the right to broadcast F1, including the current Imola grand prix race.
-So, depending on where you are in the world, you might well need to use a VPN to watch the races.
-Here’s how to watch where you are:
+Not every country has the right to broadcast F1, including the current Hungarian Grand Prix race.
+So, depending on where you are in the world, you might well need to use a VPN to stream the races.
+Here’s how to watch Formula 1 in your country:

 How to watch Formula 1 online in Canada

 If you’re in Canada, you can watch the races on Formula One TV Pro for CA$9.99 a month or CA$79.99 for the year.

 Alternatively, you can watch the Sky One TV online or broadcast F1 on TSN, or watch it in French on RDS.
 You can sign up to either of these services for CA$19.99 a month.
 Or, if you just want to pay to watch specific races, you can pay CA$4.99 per day.

 How to watch F1 online in the USA 2021

 You can watch F1 in the US on ESPN.
 You can access it as part of your cable TV package, or you can sign up to a subscription for $30 per month.

 How to watch Formula 1 in the UK